excellentsport/IsometricAnalyzer/README.md

 # IsometricAnalyzer

+NOTE: THIS PROJECT IS IN ALPHA STATUS.
+CODE HAS NOT BEEN TESTED FOR STABILITY, ACCURACY, OR OTHERWISE.
+UNLESS YOU ARE FAMILIAR WITH LABVIEW, I STRONGLY RECOMMEND SAVING THIS LINK AND CHECKING BACK IN A FEW WEEKS/MONTHS.

 A Labview program to analyze isometric squat and isometric mid thigh pull files from a force plate.
 Currently able to import and parse csv files with comma or tab separation.

 ## Getting Started